mimblewimble/grin-docker/build.md

 ## other handy commands

-execute and atach to a shell inside a partiuclar container as root
+Execute and attach to a shell inside a particular container as root:
 ```
 docker exec -u 0 -it grindocker_grin-wallet_1 /bin/bash
 ```

-delete all images (to rebuild from scratch)
+Delete all images (to rebuild from scratch):
 ```
 docker rmi $(docker images -q)
 ```